 The style of Wiseman's films is often referred to as the observational mode, which has its roots in direct cinema.
 In spring 2012 Wiseman took actively part in the three month exposition of Whitney Biennial.
 Titicut Follies.
 The title of the film is taken from a talent show put on by the hospital's inmates, which was named after the Wampanoag word for the nearby Taunton River.

 While not complete strangers, each of them comes from a different clique, and they seem to have nothing in common.
 They gather in the high school library where they are instructed by the assistant principal, Richard Vernon, not to speak, move from their seats, or sleep for a period of eight hours, fifty-four minutes (from 7:06 AM to 4 PM).
 He assigns a 1,000-word essay to the students in which each must write about who he or she thinks he or she is.
 He then leaves, returning only occasionally to check on them.
-Stand and Deliver.
+The students pass the hours by arguing and smoking marijuana that Bender retrieves from his locker.
+Stand and Deliver - 1988.
 Stand and Deliver is a 1988 American drama film based on the true story of high school math teacher Jaime Escalante.

 Edward James Olmos portrayed Escalante in the film and received a nomination for Best Actor at the 61st Academy Awards.
 The film was added to the National Film Registry of the Library of Congress in 2011.
 Plot Cast Edward James Olmos as Jaime EscalanteRosanna DeSoto as Fabiola EscalanteAndy García as RamirezLou Diamond Phillips as Angel Guzman.
 Stand and Deliver - What's calculus?
 Lean on Me (film) 1989.
 The next day, Clark runs into one of the expelled youths, Thomas Sams (Jermaine Hopkins), who asks to be let back into the school.